Updated On : September 8, 2023

 Statistics, in its essence, is about understanding and working with numbers to make sense of vast amounts of data.
 Specifically, "Inferential Statistics" is a technique where we use a small set of data (a sample) to make educated guesses about a much larger group (a population).

-This article aims to guide you through the nuances of this topic within the CBSE Class 12 Applied Maths syllabus, helping you grasp its importance and relevance in our data-driven world.
+This article aims to guide you through the nuances of this topic within the CBSE Class 12 applied maths syllabus, helping you grasp its importance and relevance in our data-driven world.

 Inferential statistics is the process of using data analysis to understand the properties of an underlying distribution of probability.
 It takes data from a sample and makes inferences about the larger population from which the sample was drawn.